ballerina-platform/ballerina-distribution/examples/ftp-client-read/ftp_client_read.md

 # FTP client - Read file

-The FTP client connects to a given FTP server, and then sends and receives files as byte streams.
-An FTP client is created by giving the host-name and required credentials.
+The `ftp:Client` connects to a given FTP server, and then sends and receives files as byte streams.
+An `ftp:Client` is created by giving the host-name and required credentials.
 Once connected, `get` method is used to read files as byte streams from the FTP server.
 Use this to transfer files from a remote file system to a local file system.

 ::: code ftp_client_read.bal :::